dantan123/pattern_recognition/README.md

 lab 1 involves calculating orthogononal transformations, creating decision boundaries, and assigning classification errors.

 ## step 1:
 5 classes are devised: A,B, C, D, E. Class A and B are grouped as case 1 and Class C,D, and E are grouped as case 2.
-Each class contains the Gaussian bivariate distribution parameters: mean, covariance, and number of points.
+Each class contains the Gaussian bivariate distribution parameters: mean, covariance, and the number of samples.

 ## step 2:
 Synthetic data are generated as bivariate normally distributed using **randn()**.
 Contour and unit standard deviations for class A and B are plotted together on one plot and C, D, E on another plot.

 ## step 3:
 Five distance classfiers are used: **MED, GED, MAP,NN,and kNN**.
-For each case, the class samples, unit standard deviation contours, and the MED, MICD and MAP boundaries on the same plot, and the class samples with the NN, 5NN boundaries on a separate plot.
+For each case, the class samples, unit standard deviation contours, the MED, MICD and MAP boundaries are on the same plot, and the class samples with the NN, 5NN boundaries on a separate plot.

 ## step 4:
 The experimental error rate and a confusion matrix for each classifier is created.
 What is a confusion matrix?
 The following link provides a good introduction: